criteo/criteo-api-python-sdk/sdks/retailmedia_2023-07/docs/CampaignApi.md

 # **add_remove_keywords**
-> RetailMediaExternalv1ResourceOutcome add_remove_keywords(id)
+> ResourceOutcome add_remove_keywords(id)

-Add or Remove keywords from the associated line item in bulk
+Add or Remove keywords from the line item in bulk

 ### Example